Connect with a certified trainer for free

 Conservative treatments may include:

-• Using crutches to take weight off the calf muscles and tendons
+• Using crutches: Reduces weight-bearing to allow the tendon and calf muscles to rest and heal.

 Try these exercises to help address your condition: